qrvey/partner-portal/v2-website/versioned_docs/version-7.2/ui-docs/datasets/datasets.md

 * **Edit Connection Settings** - This option - available for all types of data sources - is mostly a shortcut and can be used to modify the properties of the connection for the data source, without the need to go to the Connections screen.
 * **Edit Data Source Query** - Use this option if you want to either select a different table or view from the same Connection, or change the SQL query of a custom query data source.
 Note that this option is available only for database data sources.
 * **Join to Another Data Source** - This option can be used to add another data source to the existing ones.
-Please see the article on <a href="/docs/ui-docs/datasets/joins/" target="_blank"> Data Joins </a> to read more about joining data sources.
+Please see the article on [Data Joins](../datasets/joins.md) to read more about joining data sources.
 * **Select a Different Connection** - This option can be used to choose a data source from a connection other than the one currently in use.
 * **Delete** - This option is only available for the data sources that have been joined with another, and can be used to remove the selected data source from the join.